-"Look, Mom!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.
+"Look, Mom, look!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.

 "Shh," said his mother.

 Art inspires wonder because it is true magic.
 Take a white piece of paper, wave a magic wand long enough--be it pencil or brush--and a world appears.
 Magic requires long effort to master, and this effort earns quieting respect.

 My first mentor, art director Harold Wood, taught the importance of craft.
 "Everyting must be done well," he repeated.
 Without excellence in craft there is little magic.
 For, if an artist paints a waterfall with a line of slapped-on-color the viewer says, "My four-year-old could have done better."